Vaibhav2002/Taskify/README.md

 ## About

- It uses firrebase and HarperDB as it's backend.
+ It uses firebase and HarperDB as it's backend.
 It uses Firebase Authentication for email based auth and Google auth, Firebase Crashlytics for crash reporting and HarperDB as its database.

 - Fully functionable.
 - Clean and Simple Material UI.